qsnake/gpaw/doc/documentation/manual.rst

 In FD mode, the initial guess for the density / wave functions is determined by solving the Kohn-Sham equations in the LCAO basis.

+The ``basis`` keyword must be a dictionary, and the rules for specifying this are exactly like for the :ref:`setups <manual_setups>` keyword, except that there is only one "special name".

-Default is to use the pseudo partial waves from the setup as a basis.
-This basis is always available; choosing anything else requires the existence of the corresponding basis set file in the :envvar:`GPAW_SETUP_PATH`.
+The value ``None`` (default) implies that the pseudo partial waves from the setup are used as a basis.
+This basis is always available;
+choosing anything else requires the existence of the corresponding basis set file in the :envvar:`GPAW_SETUP_PATH`.

 For details on the LCAO mode and generation of basis set files; see the :ref:`LCAO <lcao>` documentation.